d2l-ai/d2l-en/chapter_linear-networks/oo-design.md

 streamline the presentation and you might even want to use it in your projects.

-On a high level,
-we wish to define three classes:
+Inspired by open-source libraries such as [PyTorch Lightning](https://www.pytorchlightning.ai/), on a high level we wish to have three classes:
 (i) `Module` contains models, losses, and optimization methods; (ii) `DataModule` provides data loaders for training and validation; (iii) both classes are combined using the `Trainer` class, which allows us to train models on a variety of hardware platforms.
 Most code in this book adapts `Module` and `DataModule`.
 We will touch upon the `Trainer` class only when we discuss GPUs, CPUs, parallel training, and optimization algorithms.

 ```{.python .input}
 %%tab mxnet